pnp/blog/content/post/using-power-automate-and-graph-api-to-manage-external-access-to.md

 {{< image alt="" src="images/blog/using-power-automate-and-graph-api-to-manage-external-access-to/.png" >}}

-That\'s it!
+That's it!
 There is a lot of configuration here, but you can see how you can extend your usage of Power Automate to automate a function usually confined to manual work by the team owner.\
 \